no0p/no0p.github.io/_posts/2024-4-13-notes-on-llm-application-development.markdown

 There is something terrible about building an application like this.

-You need to need to <strong>write code</strong> based on "business rules" tailored to the problem.
+You need to <strong>write code</strong> based on "business rules" tailored to the problem.
 All of which is very un-AI.

 We do it to address the key limitations mentioned above: First, LLMs have a lossy representation of training data, imperfect recall, and a finite training data -- further they can produce output detached from reality.